Sagres, Portugal

 We asked people if there is a lot of crime.
 They answered:

 "Sagres is generally considered a safe and peaceful place.
 The crime rate is relatively low compared to other regions.
 Most of the crimes reported are minor ones, such as petty theft or minor property crimes.
 Violent crimes are rare, making it a safe destination for tourists and residents alike.
-However, like any other place, it is always advisable to take basic precautions to ensure personal safety," said one expat who made the move to Sagres.
+However, like any other place, it is always advisable to take basic precautions to ensure personal safety," commented one expat who made the move to Sagres.

 Is there a lot of diversity?
 Are people in Sagres accepting of differences?